-And yet it is clearly possible to address those same things as though they were different beings.
-The stones of this temple can, after all, be used to build a church.
+And yet the stones of this temple can, after all, be used to build a church.
+It is clearly possible to address those same things as though they were different beings.
 It is possible to look at a forest or at a floor as oikodomēton (the converse of iii), but this is not to see them as a forest or as a floor, but instead to see pieces of wood able to be made into something, such as a chair, a picture frame, or, indeed, a floor.
 So a carpenter examining a floor could say, “These planks would make a great floor if we sanded them down some more.”
 As any homeowner knows, it is not because it cannot be built any more that a house is not under construction, but because people are no longer at work building it.
 You would get strange looks if you asked what it is about the materials of a house that ended construction.
 Building stops not because the potency has run out, but because people have stopped working on it.
 The builder’s purposive activity determines what gets made and whether it is complete.

 Aristotle’s thesis, after all, is that it is entelecheia, not potency, that determines when change happens and when it does not: each thing admits of either being at work or not being at work, and there is change only when the right entelecheia is there.
 We may therefore add the following passage from the Metaphysics in support of this reading: “A house, as well as the activity of building, comes from the house-building power . . . [while] the activity of building takes place within the thing that is being built, and it comes into being and is at the same time as the house: (Met.
 IX.8 1050a26–29).55 This passage makes two points.
 First, the potent thing is not internally oriented toward being a house; the potency that produces the house is not the buildable thing, but the builder.
 The builder’s activity of building is the process of organizing such things into the shape of the product.
 Thus, the builder gives rise both to the activity of building and to the house.
 Second, it follows that both the activity of building (and therefore the oikodomēta) and the house are not mutually exclusive, either on a physical or metaphysical level.
 Whether something is at work depends on whether the agent is at work on it.56 There is no need to appeal to a metaphysical idea of self-destructive potencies.

 In my reading, then, an Exclusion or Extinction Hypothesis is neither required nor implied, and it conflicts with Aristotle’s argument in Met.
 IX.8.
 We do not need to say that the potency has vanished or been exhausted or replaced by its actuality.
 Neither extinction nor exclusion is the metaphysical event afoot in a change.
-What is happening, instead, is that there is in the world something that makes beings-as-potent meaningful, a single, focal meaning on which they depend.
+Aristotle is not concerned here to draw a precise temporal limit between a change-phase and a house-phase, but to use the distinction to confirm that there is indeed a being-complete (entelecheia) proper to the buildable as buildable, and to show that this being-complete is change, thereby confirming that change exists.
+The point is that in the world there is something that makes beings-as-potent meaningful, a single, focal meaning on which they depend: a being-complete that is a change.

 ***